7ujian/meg4/docs/en/music.md

 | <kbd>Page Down</kbd>         | Switch to next track.                                                                        |
 | <kbd>Space</kbd>             | Start / stop playing the track.                                                              |

-Below the track selector you can see the DSP status registers, but this block only comes alive when music playback is on.
+Below the track selector you can see the DSP status registers (<ui2>2</ui2>), but this block only comes alive when music playback is on.

 ## Channels

-Next to it, you'll see four similar coloumns, each with notes.
+Next to it, you'll see four similar coloumns, each with notes (<ui2>3</ui2>).
 These are the 4 channels that the music can simultaniously play.
 This is similar to standard music sheets, for more info read the [General MIDI] section below.

 | Key Combination              | Description                                                                                  |
 |------------------------------|----------------------------------------------------------------------------------------------|